 Bigfoot Biomedical: While they won't bring any products to market this year, Bigfoot plans to submit an investigatory study request with regulators and start its pivotal trial for the "Bigfoot Loop," its investigational infusion-pump based automated insulin delivery (AID) system.
 Bigfoot's also planning for a feasibility study for "Bigfoot Inject," the investigational auto-titrating connected insulin pen system its developing thanks to its recent acquisition of Timesulin.

 Tandem: This provider of the t:slim touchscreen pump says it plans to submit its closed loop tech for FDA review in the first quarter of 2018 (by the end of March) and hopes for a launch by the end of summer.
-Predictive Low Glucose Suspend is coming by year's end, which would automatically suspend insulin when glucose levels are predicted based on Dexcom CGM data.
+This first iteration will be a Predictive Low Glucose Suspend (PLGS) device that Tandem's named Basal IQ would automatically decrease and suspend insulin when lower glucose levels are predicted 30 minutes in advance based on Dexcom CGM data.
+Early clinical trial data's expected to be released in February.
 Then, their second-gen system would be a "hybrid closed loop" using Dexcom G6 data and TypeZero Technologies algorithms; they've already completed a first pilot study on this combo, and the second expected this year.
 The launch goal for that is mid-2019. (see more below, under the Tandem heading...)